Thommzy/Ricktionary/README.md

 ---

-## Modules
+## Package

 ### ImageLoader

-A lightweight and reusable Swift module for asynchronously loading and displaying remote images in SwiftUI.
+A lightweight and reusable Swift Package for asynchronously loading and displaying remote images in SwiftUI.

 #### Features:
 - Downloads images from a remote URL using `Data(contentsOf:)`